National Science Foundation

 Department of Political Science

 Ph.D.
 Cornell University

 Department of Government

-I received a B.A. in Political Science and Philosophy from the University of Notre Dame.
-Prior to graduate school, I worked for a non-profit dedicated to raising awareness about down-ballot issues.
-I aided in the creation of digital resources for citizens including information on state open records and meetings laws, ballot measures, state legislative, executive and judicial elections and even state policy.
+I completed my Ph.D. at Cornell University in August 2018 under the guidance of Dr. Suzanne Mettler and Dr David Bateman.
+I received a B.A. in Political Science and Philosophy from the University of Notre Dame in 2008.
+Prior to graduate school, I worked for a non-profit dedicated to raising awareness about down-ballot issues and state elections through the creation of digital resources for citizens including information on state open records and meetings laws, ballot measures, state legislative, executive and judicial elections and even state policy.